wiggleport/wiggle-docs/model.rst

 .. highlight:: yaml

 On their own, the numbers and strings in a hardware model are just lifeless data.
-Even expression strings don't come to life until, by reference, we find out that they must be interpreted as expressions.
+Even :ref:`linkages` don't come to life until, by reference, we find out that they must be parsed as linkage strings.
 In :ref:`json-models` we have a convention: data only become *live* in ways explained by object members known as *constructors*.
 You can identify a constructor by it's `@` prefix:

 .. productionlist::
   constructor: "@" `id_continue`+

-Constructors are used for making :ref:`stream-objects`, and for linking together :ref:`json-packages`.
+Constructors are used for making :ref:`streams`, and for linking together :ref:`json-packages`.
 These live objects are described in detail by their own sections:

 ============== ================================================== ============================
 Constructor    Description                                        Section